Ming119/110-1_Database-System_Project/README.md

 ### Note for Team Members
 Scrum developing procedure:
 1. Take a task you are interested in from [Miro](https://miro.com/welcomeonboard/MkF1UFZBb2tJeHM4Nmxtc0lueTZ3b3lJZXQ0TWFWc1lOb25FemFacVB3WVJ3NVlrSWZqTFRuT0xvQ2d6OGYyTHwzMDc0NDU3MzYyMDA0NjQyMjM2?invite_link_id=149965833091)
-2. Only develop on your branch
+2. Develop your part on your branch
-3. Create a Pull Request(PR) after you finish the task
+3. Create a Pull Request(PR) after you finish developing your part
 4. Your PR will be reviewed in the Sprint Review
 5. Fix your PR if necessary
 5. Your PR will be merged into master branch after reviewed